CangaRouter/ExGas/docs/DesignDocument.md

 The Spring framework implements the MC of the MVC pattern.
 The M is implemented in the packages Entity and Repository.
 The C is implemented in the packages Service, ServiceImpl and Controller.
-The packages DTO and Converter contain classes for translation services.
+The packages Dto and Converter contain classes for translation services.

 **Entity Package**

 Each Model class should have a corresponding class in this package.
 Model classes contain the data that the application must handle.
-The various models of the application are organised under the model package, their DTOs(data transfer objects) are present under the dto package.
+The various models of the application are organised under the model package, their Dtos(data transfer objects) are present under the dto package.

 In the Entity package all the Entities of the system are provided.
 Entities classes provide the model of the application, and represent all the data that the application must handle.